 Financial Assistance for Building Backups

-A sewer can back up in your building for many reasons.
+A wastewater or combined sewer can back up in your building for many reasons.
 The financial assistance available to you depends on the cause of the backup:

-- Blocked Sewer Line – If a sewer line collapses or is blocked by tree roots, or other debris that has washed into the sewer, it can cause a building backup.
+- Blocked Sewer Line – If a wastewater or combined sewer line collapses or is blocked by tree roots, or other debris that has washed into the sewer, it can cause a building backup.
 If this is the cause, MSD will reimburse the homeowner for the adjusted losses.

 Non MSD Issues

-- Overland Flooding – Water can enter your home through doors, windows, and/or cracks in the foundation following a heavy rain.
-Damage caused by overland flooding are the responsibility of the homeowner.
+- Overland Flooding – Stormwater can enter your home through doors, windows, and/or cracks in the foundation following a heavy rain – this is not considered a building backup.
+Damages caused by overland flooding are the responsibility of the homeowner.

 To be eligible for coverage, contact MSD within 30 days of the backup.
 Review our Building Cleanup Guide for instructions on how to document your losses.